 - Drizzt Do'Urden has fast-tracked the taming of Dungeons & Dragons' Drow; although for the most part they're still evil antagonists, Chaotic Good renegade dark elves are a trope of their own by now.

 - Godzilla began as a horrible monster and nuclear bomb metaphor.
-Later on he became a protector from the other monsters, albeit one you don't want to have to use.
+Later on he became a protector from the other monsters, and for a while during the '60s and '70s, completely heroic, before being re-tooled as still a defender, albeit one you don't want to have to use.
 So it's still a nuclear bomb metaphor.